-The All-in-One app bundle is the easiest way to try Axelor Business Suite without any setup or system changes.
+The All-in-One app bundle is the easiest way to try Axelor Open Suite without any setup or system changes.

 |For the moment, the app bundle only works on desktop systems|